• Skip to primary navigation

 Backcountry Camping

-Backcountry camping is an incredibly unique way to see parts of Manitoba that many people never get to experience.
+Backcountry camping is an incredibly unique way to see parts of Manitoba that many people never experience.
 In Manitoba’s provincial parks, there are three types of backcountry camping: walk-in, water route, and wilderness.
 They can range from a simple overnight stay to multi-day or multi-week adventures that require a lot of skill.
 No matter where you’re going or for how long, always tell someone where you plan to be and when you plan to return.
 Cell service is very limited in backcountry areas, if available at all.

 Walk-in backcountry sites include those in Turtle Mountain, Duck Mountain, Spruce Woods, Whiteshell, and Nopiming Provincial Parks.
 There are numerous water route backcountry sites in Whiteshell and Nopiming, with Grass River and Pisew Falls also being popular destinations.
 Atikaki Provincial Park is one of the most popular for wilderness camping, including camping along the famous Bloodvein Canadian Heritage River.

 Most backcountry camping sites in Manitoba are first-come, first-served, and you may find yourself sharing a campsite with another group.
 Almost nothing is provided at these sites; you’ll often find a fire pit and not much else, although a few sites have picnic tables or a pit privy.
 Because of this, it’s recommended that you have some camping experience before attempting backcountry camping.
-Wilderness camping is not for beginners, and usually requires a lot of extra preparation; these sites also often require a fly-in, as they’re extremely remote.
+Wilderness camping is not for beginners and usually requires a lot of extra preparation; these sites also often require a fly-in, as they’re incredibly remote.

 Regardless of which backcountry campsite you choose, campers must boil all of their own water (no potable water is provided) and must carry out all of their own garbage at the end of their stay; the point is to leave no trace.
-Stays of up to three days at one site are permitted unless you’re staying at a reserved backcountry campsite (where you can reserve a site for up to seven days).
+Stays of up to three days at one site are permitted unless you stay at a reserved backcountry campsite (where you can reserve a site for up to seven days).

 Private Campgrounds in Manitoba